 The examination will normally be held at the Prince George Campus.
-Exceptions must have the unanimous agreement of all examining committee members and the student.
+Exceptions must have the unanimous agreement of all doctoral supervisory committee members and the student.
 Normally, the oral examination shall be open to all members of the University of Northern British Columbia community.
 In exceptional cases, the final oral examination may be closed, for example, when the results of the dissertation research must be kept confidential for a period of time.
-In such cases, the examining committee and Graduate Program Chair shall recommend such action to the Associate Dean of Graduate Programs who may then approve that the final oral examination be closed to all but the examining committee and the Associate Dean of Graduate Programs (or designate).
+In such cases, the doctoral supervisory committee members and Graduate Program Chair shall recommend such action to the Dean of Graduate Programs who may then approve that the final oral examination be closed to all but the examining committee and the Dean of Graduate Programs (or designate).